Five Things to Know if You’re Marrying Someone with Children

 4. It doesn’t end when the child is 18.

 Many people make the mistake of believing step-parenting is a short-term gig.
 It’s not!
-When you marry someone with children, you are signing up for a lifetime commitment, not just to your spouse but also to the step-kids.
+If you are marrying someone with children, you are signing up for a lifetime commitment, not just to your spouse but also to the step-kids.
 Long after the high school graduation, your involvement with stepchildren will continue.
 In fact, you may eventually be a step-grandparent!

 5. Patience is required.

-Being a step-parent can be difficult at times but it can also be very rewarding.
-Forming a new family isn’t easy but it can be done well.
+Being a step-parent can be difficult at times, but it can also be very rewarding.
+Forming a new family by marrying someone with children isn’t easy, but it can be done well.
 Let patience, understanding and love be your guiding force.